-We now answer the question posed in \Cref{sec:introduction} in the affirmative.
+We now answer \Cref{question} in the affirmative.
 To restate, we wish to show that for any $G$-Tambara functor $T$, the natural map $T[1/k_e] \to T[1/k_G]$ is an isomorphism, where $T[1/k_e]$ denotes the localization of $T$ by the element $k \in T(G/e)$ and $T[1/k_G]$ denotes the localization of $T$ by the element $k \in T(G/G)$.
-For $H$ any subgroup of $G$, the localization $T[1/k_H]$ is intermediate between $T[1/k_e]$ and $T[1/k_G]$ -- thus, it will follow that the localizations $T[1/k_H]$ are all canonically isomorphic.
+For $H$ any subgroup of $G$, the localization $T[1/k_H]$ is intermediate between $T[1/k_e]$ and $T[1/k_G]$ -- thus, it will follow that the localizations $T[1/k_H]$ are all canonically isomorphic (\Cref{cor:main}).

 Consequently, once this is proved, there will be no need to use such cumbersome notation; one may simply write $T[1/k]$ without any fear of ambiguity.
 By the universal property of localization, it is equivalent to prove the following theorem.